Where To Find Free Genealogy Courses – It’s Easier Than You Think!

 Free Genealogy Courses & Education Opportunities

-2. Ancestry’s Academy – Another great stop in your pursuit of genealogy education!
+2. Ancestry’s Academy is another great stop in your pursuit of genealogy education!
 Ancestry’s Academy has a webinars on a variety of topics including basic skills, DNA and location based research.
+If you’ve tested your DNA with AncestryDNA, be sure to explore their tutorials to make sure you get the most of your results.
+Find Ancestry Academy under the “Extras” dropdown.

 3. Legacy Family Tree Webinars offers many of its webinars free to watch live or for a limited time after the live presentation.
-Legacy Family Tree Webinars does have a paid subscription option as well that offers on-demand access to all of its webinars.
+The webinars are presented by leading genealogy researchers.
+Legacy Family Tree Webinars does have a reasonably priced subscription option as well that offers on-demand access to all of its webinars.

 4. The American Ancestors (NEHGS) offers free online genealogy webinars on a variety of genealogy topics with a good emphasis on New England genealogy, too.
 A (free) guest registration is required.

-6. BYU Continuing Education – BYU offers excellent free genealogy and family history courses.
+6. BYU Continuing Education – BYU offers excellent free genealogy and family history courses as well!

 7. Don’t overlook genealogical societies for free genealogy webinars.
 The North Carolina Genealogical Society offers free to the public replays of selected recorded webinars as well as a couple of webinars always available to the public.
 Check the offerings of genealogical societies in the areas where you research.